phops2010/SimpleNeuralNetwork/README.md

-# SimpleNeuralNetwork
+# Simple Neural Network

 ## Description
-Basic python building blocks for neural networks
+Python implemenation of basic building blocks for neural networks

-This simple neural network Module that can be used to learn about how neural networks work.
-Please feel free to modify anything you see, as this is a very simple module.
-Its not intended to be used for any hardcore deep learning, and not robust enough to handle erroneous outputs.
-It is however fully functional and can be used to train neural networks.
+This module  can be used to learn about how neural networks work.
+Please feel free to modify it for your own use.
+Its not intended to be used for any hardcore deep learning, and not robust enough(yet) to handle erroneous usage.
+It is however fully functional and can be used to train any neural networks, albeit slower than a C implementation

-Uses the following objects that can be used to programmatically built neural networks:
+Uses the following objects that can be used to programmatically build neural networks:

  - `InputSource`: single input source to the neural network
  - `LayerBias`: sinlge input source to the neural network that allways has a value of 1.0.
 Used for biasing a neuron output